Apache Groovy: History

 James Strachan first talked about the development of Groovy on his blog in August 2003.
-In March 2004, Groovy was submitted to the JCP as JSR 241 and accepted by ballot.
+In March 2004, Groovy was submitted to the Java Community Process (JCP) as JSR 241 and accepted by ballot.
 Several versions were released between 2004 and 2006.
-After the Java Community Process (JCP) standardization effort began, the version numbering changed, and a version called "1.0" was released on January 2, 2007.
+After the JCP standardization effort began, the version numbering changed, and a version called "1.0" was released on January 2, 2007.
 After various betas and release candidates numbered 1.1, on December 7, 2007, Groovy 1.1 Final was released and immediately renumbered as Groovy 1.5 to reflect the many changes made.

 In 2007, Groovy won the first prize at JAX 2007 innovation award.
 In 2008, Grails, a Groovy web framework, won the second prize at JAX 2008 innovation award.

 In November 2008, SpringSource acquired the Groovy and Grails company (G2One).
 In August 2009 VMware acquired SpringSource.

 In April 2012, after eight years of inactivity, the Spec Lead changed the status of JSR 241 to dormant.

 Strachan had left the project silently a year before the Groovy 1.0 release in 2007.
 In Oct 2016, Strachan stated "I still love groovy (jenkins pipelines are so groovy!), java, go, typescript and kotlin".

 On July 2, 2012, Groovy 2.0 was released, which, among other new features, added static compiling and static type checking.

 When the Pivotal Software joint venture was spun-off by EMC Corporation (EMC) and VMware in April 2013, Groovy and Grails formed part of its product portfolio.
 Pivotal ceased sponsoring Groovy and Grails from April 2015.

 That same month, Groovy changed its governance structure from a Codehaus repository to a Project Management Committee (PMC) in the Apache Software Foundation via its incubator.

 Groovy graduated from Apache's incubator and became a top-level project in November 2015.

+On February 7, 2020, Groovy 3.0 was released.
+Version 4.0 was released on January 25, 2022.